szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 I don't like wearable items that *only* give charged abilities, generally.
 The following improvements were made:

 - +20% resistance to fire
-- Creates 20 Melf's Minute Meteors once per day, regardless of wizard level
+- Creates 20 meteors once per day, regardless of wizard level
 - Additionally it gives Sun Soul monks and Priests of Lathander a 20% chance of inflicting extra 2d4 fire damage with all their melee attacks.

 ### Make Tzu-Zan's bracers a better competitor to Gauntlets of Crushing (1351)